ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 Two fragment identifier structures are supported: JSON Pointers and plain-names.

-The use of JSON Pointers as URI fragment identifiers is described in RFC 6901
+The use of JSON Pointers as URI fragment identifiers is described in
 {{!RFC6901}}.
 Fragment identifiers that are empty or start with a `/`, MUST be interpreted as JSON Pointer fragment identifiers.